Vitamin K deficiency bleeding: Prevention

-Late onset VKDB is nearly completely prevented by early supplementation of vitamin K which is typically given to newborns shortly after birth.
+Late-onset VKDB is nearly completely prevented by early supplementation of vitamin K, which is typically given to newborns shortly after birth.
 The most effective method of administration is by intramuscular injection shortly after birth but it can be given orally in three doses over the first month.

-It is not possible to reliably distinguish which infants are at high risk of late VKDB and the potential consequences are high, as such most national health organisations recommend routine supplementation in the first 24 hours of life.
+It is not possible to reliably distinguish which infants are at high risk of late VKDB, and the potential consequences are high; as such, most national health organisations recommend routine supplementation in the first 24 hours of life.

 Controversy

 Controversy arose in the early 1990s regarding routine supplementation, when two studies suggested a relationship between parenteral administration of vitamin K and childhood cancer.
-However, both studies have been discredited on the basis of poor methodology and small sample sizes, and a review of the evidence published in 2000 by Ross and Davies found no link between the two.
+However, both studies have been discredited based on poor methodology and small sample sizes, and a review of the evidence published in 2000 by Ross and Davies found no link between the two.

 Treatment

-Treatment of established bleeding depends on the location but includes vitamin K1 (phylloquinone; phytomenadione; phytonadione) administration which restores the prothrombin time rapidly.
+Treatment of established bleeding depends on the location but includes vitamin K1 (phylloquinone; phytomenadione; phytonadione) administration, which restores the prothrombin time rapidly.
 Severe bleeding may require blood products such as fresh frozen plasma (FFP), a prothrombin complex concentrate (PCC).